miciek/my-machine-provisioning/README.md

 ...
 All of them with custom settings, themes and versions!

+## How does it work?
+The script uses [Ansible](https://www.ansible.com/) computer configuration and management platform to provision my desktop machine.
+My Ansible playbook uses configuration files from another repository of mine: [dotfiles](https://github.com/miciek/dotfiles).

 ## Why?
 Ansible is used to configure and manage servers and server groups.
 It's very easy to learn and use.
-Even though its primarily used in server environments, it proves to be very useful for me as a desktop user.
+Even though it's primarily used in server environments, it proves to be very useful for me as a desktop user.
 It provides:

 - **documentation**: My whole configuration, including installed software, steps needed to install it and versions are kept in one place.
 - **backup**: I don't have to backup my system anymore, just data from my `home` directory.
 - **instant provisioning**: I can provision my perfectly working environment on *any computer*, I just need to insert Live USB stick and run the command.
 - **learning opportunity**: DevOps and "infrastructure as a code" are the future of software development and Ansible plays a big part in it.

-## How does it work?
-The script uses [Ansible](https://www.ansible.com/) computer configuration and management platform to provision my desktop machine.
-The Ansible playbook uses configuration files from another repository of mine: [dotfiles](https://github.com/miciek/dotfiles).

 ## Testing
 I test this playbook using VirtualBox + Lubuntu 16.04 setup.